mymelo-m/temperature-predicting-program/README.md

 ## Warning: This is a project in beta.
-And I have no idea if I'm using this right lol.
 If you encounter any glaring bugs, a report is much appreciated.

 # Temperature Predicting Program